 Share on ThriftyFunThis page contains the following solutions.
 Have something to add?
 Please share your solution!

 Febreze can cost up to 8.00 a bottle.
 Try this homemade fabric refresher.
 It works great on pet smells too.
 Just use an empty spray bottle, add a cup of water, 1 tsp baking soda, and one tablespoon of fabric softener.

 Combine one cup warm water with baking soda and fabric softener.

-Mix with enough hot water to fill spray bottle.
+Mix with 1-2 cups of hot water, enough hot water to fill spray bottle.
 Shake bottle well and wait till crystals dissolve.
 This makes your home smell wonderful.

 Does anyone have a recipe for homemade Febreze?

 1 cup of water

 1 Tbs of fabric softener (Downy Lavender)

 Don't.
 Febreze just masks the smell despite what their amazing animations depict.
 You know what I mean when you have that one item, that despite being sprayed a million times, still smells.
 Invest in a steam cleaner.
 A portable one.
 Maybe 30 or 40 bucks.
 It won't leave your home smelling like flowers (candles or plug ins are a good solution) but it'll destroy the odours and most importantly, it'll actually clean plus sanitize as a bonus.

 They're great for cleaning furniture as they penetrate deep down.
 You'll save a bundle on dry cleaning on it's own.
 I mean, you will have to actually dry clean items once in a while but I can wear a suit 7 or 8 times before I take it in because I steam the pants/jacket once I get home so it's fresh before I even stick it back in the closet.